Home Investment Planning Portfolio & Asset Allocation Market Timing vs Asset Allocation: The Proven Strategy for Long-Term Wealth

 I’ve seen countless clients initially drawn to this, especially during scary market drops.
 Feeling an intense urge to ‘do something‘ – often something detrimental.

-Why Market Timing Fails: Unpredictability, Emotions, and Hidden Costs
+Why Market Timing Usually Backfires: Unpredictability, Emotions, and Hidden Costs

 Remember driving on the highway during peak hour?
 You’re crawling.
 The lane beside you inches forward.
 “Aha!” you think, “That’s the fast lane!”
 You maneuver over, triumphant for a second…